munanfan/MIT6.824/README.md

 **Lab2B**：Modify the code that completed before.
 At most time, this code can pass the Test2B.
 Sometimes, recommit solution will appear, maybe there are some idea that I didn’t know.

-**Lab2C**：It can pass the Test3C for thousands of times without error.
+**Lab2C**：It can pass the Test2C for thousands of times without error.

+**Lab2D**：It can pass the Test2D for hundreds of times without error.